alejandrochang/StudyGuideNotes/node.md

 Looking inside the v8 documentation provided by google, you can see all the low level microprocessors code as well as all the C++ (.h and .cc files) that compile our code and turn it into machine code.
 It's just a lot of code that is very efficient and very good.

 The power of the V8 engine.
 You can also embed the V8 engine into your C++ code to allow other users to use Javascript to add code to whatever you're doing or working on.
+Through embedding the V8 engine you give the power for javascript users to be able to do things only typically available to C++ code such as backend work (working with files, accessing databases), but with Javascript.
+This is incredibly powerful and how we get Node.js.